Hamilton InvisalignⓇ Treatment

 What Can I Eat & Drink With Invisalign?

-While receiving any orthodontic treatment, it’s important to remember your teeth need to be cleaned regularly which means brushing twice a day along with flossing and rinsing with mouth wash once a day.
+While receiving any braces treatment, it’s important to remember your teeth need to be cleaned regularly which means brushing twice a day along with flossing and rinsing with mouth wash once a day.
 The same routine needs to be followed with Invisalign treatment.

 Invisalign clear aligners need to be worn for 20-22 hours of the day, but they should be removed while eating, drinking and brushing your teeth.
 Leaving them in while drinking water is fine, but anything else can scratch or discolour them.